 The typical scenario: You decide you want to achieve some particular goal related to your body.
 You follow a program that will enable you to achieve that goal.
 You achieve the results you are looking for.
 Yay!
-Now what?

 The truth is, immediately after the initial celebration, a lot of people move straight into fear of losing what they’ve achieved.
 So they think they need to continue on with the strict program that allowed them to achieve it.

 You must be willing to transition from the goal-oriented program to a maintenance-oriented program.
 One that is realistic and healthy for your body for the long-term.

 That’s the thing about really strict, hardcore programs that produce results fast… they are not designed for the long-term.
 You have to realize that it’s not realistic to expect yourself to endure that level of focus, training, and nutrition forever.

 This is not to say that you won’t want to set new challenges

 for yourself and your body because sure, we all want to continue to try new things and expand, but you must be willing to let go and move on to the next chapter in your life.

 2. Embrace the ebbs and flows of life